 Ashutosh is a Panchakarma expert with a practice of holistic and traditional treatments mentioned in Ayurveda.
 He has treated patients all over the world.
 Along with a Bachelor of Ayurvedic Medicine and Surgery degree from Goa University’s Gomantak Ayurveda Mahavidyalya & Research Centre, Ashutosh holds a postgraduate certificate in Panchakarma from Kasturba Medical College, Manipal University, Karnataka.
 He has presented and published scientific papers across India and translated Ayurvedic Anatomy from Marathi to Hindi.
 He is an avid blogger and writer.

-Dr. Azim Khan is a professor of global health and human rights.
-He is the director of SIT’s International Honors Program in Human Rights and co-chair of the MA in Global Health at School for International Training.
+Dr. Azim Khan is a professor of human rights, global health, and sustainable development, working with SIT since January 2008.
+He is the director of SIT’s International Honors Program in Human Rights.
 He received the prestigious Ford Foundation International Fellowship for Human Rights for academic excellence, leadership, and commitment to the community in 2003.
 In 2007, he was awarded a Scholar of Peace fellowship by the Foundation for Universal Responsibility of His Holiness the Dalai Lama.

 He pursued his doctorate degree in health, gender, and human rights from Aligarh Muslim University, where he focused his thesis on sex-selective abortions and effectiveness of prenatal diagnostic techniques legislation in India.
 He has earned two master’s degrees; an MA in human rights from the University of London and Master of Laws from Aligarh Muslim University, in addition to a Bachelor of Laws with distinction in constitutional law from the University of Lucknow.